securefederatedai/openfl/docs/overriding_agg_fn.rst

 - ``openfl.component.aggregation_functions.WeightedAverage`` (default)
 - ``openfl.component.aggregation_functions.Median``
 - ``openfl.component.aggregation_functions.GeometricMedian``
-Or create your own implementation of :class:`openfl.component.aggregation_functions.AggregationFunctionInterface`.
+Or create your own implementation of :class:`openfl.component.aggregation_functions.AggregationFunction`.
 After defining the aggregation behavior, you need to include it in ``plan/plan.yaml`` file of your workspace.
 Inside ``tasks`` section pick a task for which you want to change the aggregation and insert ``aggregation_type`` section with a single ``template`` key that defines a module path to your class.